Klauk0r/meteo-bakery/README.md

 - pyenv with Python: 3.9.8

-#### Setup
+### Setup

 For installing the virtual environment you can either use the Makefile and run `make setup` or install it manually with the commands below.
 Note that the lightgbm package is not available as a python package, but instead needs to be installed using brew.
-However, the package can be important into python files as usual using the `import` statement.
+However, the package can be imported into python files as usual using the `import` statement.

 ```BASH
 make setup